Don’t cry because summer’s over – smile because fall is almost here, and that means it’s time for Sunfest.

 And who says nothing happens in the off season?
 Besides Sunfest, there are several other events are happening in town that last weekend of September.
 The Art League of Ocean City will host a Sandcastle Home Tour for real estate connoisseurs, a Gem, Mineral and Jewelry Show will take place at the Convention Center, the competitively spirited can participate in a treasure hunt on the beach, all between the dates that Sunfest takes place.

 Explore outside Ocean City, too

 If the Ocean City beach gets too crowded, visit the ponies on Assateague.
 Enjoy the fact that while the ocean water is still warm, the sand isn’t scalding hot the way it is in the summer.

 Trek up to Berlin and check out America’s coolest small town.
-They’ll be hosting concerts on the lawn, Paint Berlin Plein Air and the annual Fiddlers Convention, all during the same weekend as Sunfest.
-In fact, the Fiddlers Convention is September 22-24, and while it sounds pretty niche, it’s a really unique and entertaining experience that you won’t regret attending.
+They’ll be hosting the annual Fiddlers Convention, all during the same weekend as Sunfest.
+In fact, the Fiddlers Convention is September 20-22, and while it sounds pretty niche, it’s a really unique and entertaining experience that you won’t regret attending.
 You don’t even have to be a fiddler to have a great time.

 Fly a kite

 Every year, the Kite Loft gets in on the Sunfest action with a coinciding Sunfest Kite Festival on the beach.
 Pro kite flyers fly from all over the world to showcase their kite art and flying techniques, so there’s plenty to see in addition to the kite-making workshops and kite battles that take place.
 Cross your fingers that there will be a breeze in the air!

 Seek shelter indoors